Lessons starting at $19

 How is the IELTS speaking test scored?

 The IELTS speaking test is scored by how easy you are to listen to and understand as you are speaking English.
 The factors that affect this are

 What percentage of the IELTS speaking test is vocabulary?

 It is 25% of the marks

-How do I get a high IELTS vocabulary score?
+How do I get an 8.0 IELTS vocabulary score?

 Can I use very informal vocabulary in IELTS